Uttam-kesarwani333/NewsKart/README.md

+# NewsKart

-# NewsKart ia News WebApps which is Integrated with NewsAPI.
+NewsKart is News WebApps which is Integrated with NewsAPI.